Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{arrow} linewidth lasers are used in many areas of physics and engineering.
-Examples include: precision spectroscopy~\cite{PhysRevResearch.1.033113,PhysRevA.107.L060801}, optical atomic clocks~\cite{Ludlow2015, Riehle2017, Katori2011, Derevianko2011,PhysRevA.98.022501,PhysRevLett.95.083003}, quantum computation and simulation~\cite{Levine2018,DeLeseleuc2018,Graham2019}, gravitational wave detection~\cite{Izumi2014,Kapasi2020,Buikema2019}, fiber optic sensing~\cite{Elsherif2022,Bao2012}, and light detection and ranging (i.e., LIDAR)~\cite{Bai2021,Tang2022,Carlson2009,Sun2019}.
-Narrow linewidth operation is routinely achieved by actively stabilizing the frequency of a free-running laser to a high-finesse optical cavity using the Pound-Drever-Hall (PDH) locking scheme~\cite{Drever1983,Black2001}.
-This limits the lock-points integer multiples of the cavity free spectral range (FSR).
+Ultranarrow-linewidth lasers are used in many areas of physics and engineering.
+Examples include precision spectroscopy~\cite{PhysRevResearch.1.033113,PhysRevA.107.L060801}, optical atomic clocks~\cite{Ludlow2015,Katori2011,Derevianko2011,PhysRevA.98.022501,PhysRevLett.95.083003}, quantum computation and simulation~\cite{Levine2018,DeLeseleuc2018,Graham2019}, gravitational wave detection~\cite{Izumi2014,Kapasi2020,Buikema2019}, fiber optic sensing~\cite{Elsherif2022,Bao2012}, and light detection and ranging (i.e., LIDAR)~\cite{Bai2021,Tang2022,Carlson2009,Sun2019}.
+Narrow-linewidth operation is routinely achieved by actively stabilizing the frequency of a free-running laser to a high-finesse optical cavity using the Pound--Drever--Hall (PDH) locking scheme~\cite{Drever1983,Black2001}.
+In the standard PDH scheme, the laser is locked to a cavity resonance, so the available lock points are separated by integer multiples of the cavity free spectral range (FSR).
+As a result, an additional frequency offset must be provided whenever the desired laser frequency lies between adjacent cavity modes.

-An additional frequency offset must be somehow provided for laser frequencies that differ from these values.
-For example, acousto-optic modulators (AOMs) or electro-optic modulators (EOMs)~\cite{Peng2014} can bridge the frequency difference.
-However, the tuning range for AOMs is at most a few hundred MHz.
-This is a small fraction of the FSR of typical ultralow expansion (ULE) reference cavities~\cite{Alnis2008,Zhang2017}, which typically range from high hundreds of MHz to a few GHz.
-Serrodyne frequency shifting using EOMs can allow for the laser frequency to be tuned by a few hundred MHz to just over a GHz~\cite{Houtz:09,Johnson:10,Kohlhaas:12}; for large frequency offsets this requires high-bandwidth EOMs and high-precision control over a sawtooth waveform driving the EOM~\cite{Houtz:09,Johnson:10,Kohlhaas:12}.
-Offset-locking a second laser to a reference laser~\cite{Ye:99, Zhou:23} also allows for hundreds of GHz tuning range~\cite{Zhou:23}, but at the cost of an additional laser system.
-The electronic sideband (ESB) locking technique~\cite{Thorpe:08,Bai_2017,Milani:17} can also be used to tune the laser frequency by a few GHz.
+Acousto-optic modulators (AOMs) can provide frequency offsets, but their tuning range is generally limited to a few hundred MHz—a small fraction of the GHz-scale FSR typical of ultralow expansion (ULE) reference cavities~\cite{Alnis2008,Zeng:21,Baryshev_2012}.
+Serrodyne frequency shifting using electro-optic modulators (EOMs) extends this tuning range from a few hundred MHz to over a GHz, but requires wide-bandwidth EOMs and high-precision control of the sawtooth waveform when the detuning is large~\cite{Houtz:09,Johnson:10,Kohlhaas:12,Hildebrand:25,Hildebrand:25-1}.
+Offset-locking a second laser to a reference laser enables tuning over hundreds of GHz, but at the significant cost of an additional laser system~\cite{Ye:99,Zhou:23}.
+Alternatively, the radio-frequency (rf) waveform driving the EOM used for PDH locking can be engineered to supply a tunable frequency offset.
+In this approach, known as offset-sideband locking, the cavity stabilizes a phase-modulation sideband that is offset from the optical carrier by a controllable rf frequency, rather than stabilizing the carrier itself.
+By varying this carrier--sideband frequency offset via the applied rf drive waveform, the carrier inherits the cavity stability while being tuned continuously over an rf bandwidth of a few GHz~\cite{Thorpe:08,Bai_2017,Milani:17,PhysRevLett.121.053001,Sanjuan:21}.